This story was originally published and last updated .

-Chrome for Android has plenty of hidden features, either tucked away behind experimental 'flags' or simply not made obvious by Google.
+Chrome is Google's globally popular browser platform, and while the version for Android may not seem as powerful as the full-fledged desktop version, it actually has tons of hidden features, either tucked away behind experimental 'flags' or simply not made obvious by Google.
 Some of them can make switching between tabs quicker, improve your experience on shaky internet connections, or remove unnecessary functionality.

-In this post, we'll go over 15 and tips and tricks for making the most out of Chrome on Android.
+In this post, we'll go over 15 and tips and tricks for making the most out of Chrome on Android, updated for 2020.

 Google Photos started rolling out Live Albums a couple of weeks ago.
 The feature, while simple in that it lets you automatically add faces to albums, is a little more complex than that.
 In this article, I will explore a few of the intricacies of Live Albums and help you make the most out of the feature.

 Spotify is one of the world's most popular music streaming services, with 157 million active users (as of December 2017) and over 35 million songs.
 Originally born in Sweden, it quickly gained popularity as it expanded outside of its home country.
 Frankly, it's hard to believe that Spotify hit U.S. shores almost seven years ago.
 For many who were accustomed to mainstays at the time like Pandora and iHeartRadio, Spotify represented something different.
 And to some of us, its disparity to those other services was off-putting.